 Tasting Fresh Sebastopol Gravenstein Apple Juice

-The Apple Core will provide information about the Save the Grav campaign and serve tastings of freshly press Gravenstein Apple juice at a number of locations in August of 2016.
+The Apple Core provides information about the Save the Gravenstein campaign and serves tastings of freshly pressed Gravenstein apple juice at:

-If you wish to volunteer contact us email@example.com with the dates you can help.
+If you wish to volunteer for these events, contact us at email@example.com with the dates you can help.

 We have collected a number of resources for you: